whereiskurt/gopherit/00-newapp-template/README.md

 ## Go version 1.11 or greater required!
 A lot has happened in the Go ecosystem in the last year two-years.
 As a result this project is:
 - Using go modules proper (ie. `go.mod`, `go.sum`, `vendor` folder)
-  - Works outside of `$GOPATH`
+  - **Works outside of `$GOPATH`**
 - `go test -v ./...` showing server start / stop, add/update/delete gopher and things (95% file coverage, 78% statements coverage)
 - `go build -tags release cmd/gophercli.go` builds a self-contained executable with templates embedded in the binary
     - Hermetic build/run/test with `vendor` folder checked-in
       - **NOTE:** still need `GOFLAGS="-mod=vendor"` until Go 1.12
     - Self-contained build with `Dockerfile`
-     - Leverages `--ldflags "-X 00-newapp-template/internal/app/cmd.ReleaseVersion=$VERSION`
+      - Uses `--ldflags "-X 00-newapp-template/internal/app/cmd.ReleaseVersion=$VERSION`

 # The Story of 00-newapp-template
 There is a vendor named ACME who provides API to access to `Gophers` and `Things`.
 Because I use the ACME API **all the time** to track `Gophers` and their `Things` and I have decided to create a CLI tool to perform the HTTP API calls needed and output a text table or JSON structure.
 Ideally using a simple command like: